 It’s bound to happen.
 At some point in the four years that our kids are at college, the phone will ring and suddenly our mature, independent college student will sound like a preschooler once again.
 There is little worse than when they call and tell you how sick they feel and you are far away.
 Hopefully, and most likely, their illness will be a result of their new-found independence that includes lack of sleep and exercise, stress, not-so-healthy food, hygiene habits that don’t embrace enough hand-washing, and can be cured quickly and easily.

 Sometimes their sickness may need care beyond the treasure box.
 FSU’s Health Center is pretty comprehensive.
 The Health and Wellness Center is an appointment-based center.
 They even offer virtual services.
 Students can also go to FSU Primary Health which is now accepting patients.
 This facility is located at 2911 Roberts Avenue.
 The doctors here are the same physicians who teach and train FSU medical students (They are not treated by medical students who may accompany the physicians for experience in a clinical setting).
-This is the updated location for billing from FSU Health & Wellness that will show bills for all deductibles, co-pays, co-insurance, and charges not covered by insurance plan.
+This is the updated location for billing from FSU Health & Wellness that will show bills for all deductibles, co-pays, co-insurance, and charges not covered by an insurance plan.
 If it is not paid, the university can put a hold on your student’s account until the charges are exempted so make sure it is cleared up.
 They now offer a 24-hour call into a nurse or doctor; however, if the nurse escalates them to a doctor, there is a $40.00 fee if they do not have the FSU Health Insurance.